TheBenjaminCole/threat-hunting-scenario-tor/README.md

 TOR usage was confirmed on the endpoint `mde-lab-test-be` by the user `bcole`.
 The device was isolated, and the user's direct manager was notified.

 ---

+## Detection Limitations & Future Enhancements

+While this hunt successfully identified TOR usage through known ports, TOR traffic can be obfuscated through binary renaming, bridges, and custom proxy confiurations, so future detection may be enhanced by behavioral detection of local proxy chaining activity, TLS fingerprinting, etc.

+## Conclusion

+This threat hunt demonstrates the effectiveness of correlating file, process, and network telemetry to identify unauthorized anonymization tool usage within an enterprise environment.
+The methodology and findings provide a repeatable framework for detecting similar activity in the future.